-5.1 Our curriculum is set out in Appendix 1, but we may need to adapt this as and when necessary.

-- 5.2 We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students. - 5.3 Primary sex education at Downsend will focus on: - Preparing boys and girls for the physical and emotional changes that adolescence brings; and - How a baby is conceived and born.
+- 5.1 Our curriculum is based on a mix of JIGSAW and the PSHE Assocoation in the Junior School and mainly on the PSHE Association in the Senior School, but we may need to adapt this as and when necessary. - 5.2 We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students. - 5.3 Primary sex education at Downsend will focus on: - Preparing boys and girls for the physical and emotional changes that adolescence brings; and - How a baby is conceived and born.